Dartosh/Dartosh/README.md

 ### I'm sudent of BSUIR and some facts about me:

-- 🔭 I’m currently working on IIT Department site.
+- 🔭 I’m currently working at "Tapston Development".
 - 🌱 I’m currently learning everything about Web Development.
-- 👯 I’m looking to collaborate with somebody (please)!!!
 - 💬 Ask me about...
 No, just chat me.
 - ⚡ Fun fact: I'm crazy about astronomy.